algolia/autocomplete/packages/website/docs/snippetHit.md

 Returns a virtual node with highlighted matching parts of an Algolia hit's snippet.

+The `snippetHit` function lets you turn an Algolia hit's snippet into a virtual node with highlighted matching parts for a given attribute.

 ## Examples

 ### With a single string

+To determine what attribute to parse, you can pass it as a string.

 ```js
 import { snippetHit } from '@algolia/autocomplete-js';